3D Scanning Of Buildings For Architecture, Engineering, & Construction (AEC)

 - Laser Scanning: Once the scanner is set up, it emits laser beams that sweep across the building’s surfaces, capturing millions of data points.
 The scanner is moved or repositioned as necessary to capture data from different viewpoints and angles.

 - 3D Model creation: The point cloud data is then used to create a 3D model of the building, which can be manipulated and viewed from any angle.
 The model can also be annotated with additional information, such as material properties or construction details.

 - Model Analysis and application: The 3D model can be used for a variety of purposes, such as visualization, simulation, and analysis.
 It can also be integrated with other software and tools, such as BIM or GIS, to support the design, construction, and maintenance of the building.

 The advantages of laser scanning in construction

-- A thorough 3D laser scanning survey essentially creates a copy of the structure at the time of the scan.
+- Precise Modeling: A thorough building 3D laser scanning survey essentially creates a copy of the structure at the time of the scan.
 It could mean that subcontractors have complied with the deliverables of the contract.
 It maintains the integrity of the contractors and significantly lowers modification orders, which usually result from projects that are poorly documented without laser scanning.
-Additionally, it has been demonstrated that sharing information transparently can lessen conflict on projects in the construction sector.

-- To confirm that all components are installed in the proper positions, millimeter-accurate scan data on plumbing, HVAC, structural steel, rebar in concrete, etc. that is tagged with actual installation dates may be compared to the design.
+- Accurate Scanning: To confirm that all components are installed in the proper positions, millimeter-accurate scan data on plumbing, HVAC, structural steel, structural rebar detailing in concrete, etc. that is tagged with actual installation dates may be compared to the design.
 In the event that mistakes are found, it might be possible to modify the design and create new components rather than having to perform corrective work on-site.